DataDog/integrations-core/zk/tests/README.md

         -keypass testpass \
         -storepass testpass
 ```

-This generates `sample_truststore.jks` with password `testpass`.
-The server cert from the `sample_keystore.jks` is placed
-into this `truststore` because the server should be trusted by the server itself.
-Normally, `truststore` contains the CA
-certs of trusted authorities.
-But in testing, we will just self-sign this.
+This generates a `sample_truststore.jks` file with password `testpass`.
+The server cert from the `sample_keystore.jks` is placed into this `truststore` because the server trusts itself.
+Normally, `truststore` contains the CA certs of trusted authorities.
+In testing, we self-sign this.

 ## Generate client cert and private key